OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. (Optional) Assign pruning conditions.
 1. Evaluate assigned conditions.

-The element is present if only if all conditions hold.
+The element is present if and only if all conditions hold.

 ### Check Consistency